VueFileManager/vuefilemanager/README.md

 ```

 # Developers
-## Running development environment on your localhost
+## Running Environment On Your Localhost

 **For running development environment make sure you have:**

 - Node >= 14
 - NPM >= 6

+### Express Installation
-If you would like to express set up, please update your database credentials in .env file
+If you would like to have express installation without Setup Wizard process, please update your database credentials in .env file
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1